mdsajidalam0559/Image_segmentation/README.md

 - **Real-Time Inference:** Optimize the model for real-time inference, ensuring low latency and high throughput to enable seamless integration into autonomous vehicles.
 - **Data Augmentation:** Implement advanced data augmentation techniques to augment the training dataset, enhancing the model's ability to generalize to diverse driving scenarios.

-## Acknowledgements
-We acknowledge the creators of the CARLA self-driving car dataset for providing valuable data for research and development in autonomous driving technologies.

-## About the Author
-This project was developed by Md Sajid Alam as Self Project.
 ---